 You can search a title in Worldcat by clicking this link.

 Worldcat will tell also tell you if an item is in our collection.
 If you use this link to access Worldcat from on campus, each item record will include a link to auto-fill an Interlibrary Loan request.
 If you are off campus, you can search an alternate version of Worldcat and place an auto-filled ILL request by clicking this link.
+If you would like your ILL request delivered to the music library, put a comment to that effect in the "notes" field of the request form.

 You can search our holdings through Google Scholar by clicking this link.